Threat Intelligence logo

 In addition to behavioral anomalies, SIEM can also detect and raise alerts about compromised accounts and lateral movements.
 These alerts can be set as high- or low-priority, so security teams can focus on addressing the critical threats (or events) that could seriously impact the organisation in adverse ways.
 SIEM also generates reports on these security threats and events by leveraging threat intelligence and User and Entity Behaviour Analytics (UEBA).

-The Benefits of SIEM
+KEY Benefits of SIEM SOLUTIONS

 Some of the key benefits of SIEM solutions are: